Why the Practical Handbook is essential for your municipality

 Discover the answers

-Benoit Muller: "Even if the Guide proposes examples based on cities that do not always correspond to our reality in the Province of Luxembourg (smaller number of inhabitants), I was nevertheless able to easily reappropriate the Guide's method and its fundamental principles, while adapting them to rural realities".
+Benoit Muller: "Even if the handbook offers examples based on cities that do not always correspond to our reality in the Province of Luxembourg (smaller number of inhabitants), I was nevertheless able to easily reappropriate the handbook's method and its fundamental principles, while adapting them to rural realities".

 Discover the answers

 Convinced?
-Download now our Practical Guides for free and become a Smart City expert !
+Download now our Practical Handbooks for free and become a Smart City expert !